 1. The kids’ menu is only for kids.

 Y’all, if your vacation is packed full of Advance Dining Reservations and tasty quick service joints, you’ll want to know that this myth doesn’t hold water.
 Anyone can order from the kids’ menu — and if you or your traveling companions have eyes that are bigger than your stomachs, the kids’ menu might be just right for you!
-Often you can find similar offerings, both common (like chicken nuggets at Columbia Harbour House) and not so common (like sustainable fish bowls at Satu’li Canteen).
+Often you can find similar offerings, both common (like chicken nuggets at Columbia Harbour House) and not so common (like shrimp bowls at Satu’li Canteen).

 Whether you’re looking to save stomach space, hate wasting food, or want to save a little money, don’t neglect the kids’ menu!
+And if you’re too shy to order from the kids’ meal face-to-face with a Cast Member, you can always use mobile order instead!

 2. Only sit-down restaurants are high quality.

-This might have been true in the old days (okay, even in the not-so-old-days), but now, high quality eats can be found in every type of food spot: table service, quick service, and snack stalls alike.
+This might have been true in the old days (okay, even in the not-so-old-days), but now, high-quality eats can be found in every type of food spot: table service, quick service, and snack stalls alike.
 Some of our favorite snacks can be found at the small stands that dot the parks — including the killer Baked Mac and Cheese Bowls at Eight Spoon Cafe in Disney’s Animal Kingdom!

 And counter service restaurants around the World have really stepped up their game.
 We love the various options at Sunshine Seasons in the Land Pavilion at Epcot, where tasty fish tacos and scrumptious desserts are on the menu.
 And who can forget the quality eats at Flame Tree Barbecue in Animal Kingdom?

-You can see some of our very favorite Counter Service restaurants in Magic Kingdom here!
+You can see some of our very favorite counter service restaurants in Magic Kingdom here!

 3. It’s impossible to eat on a budget.